Luigi: Aliens? We gotta deal with aliens too?

 - Snippets of Sirin Shariac's life: Several Chapters are written from the perspective of Bella or Kurikara, two Honkai beasts given sentience, and often put emphasis on them failing to understand humans.
 This ranges from celebrating birthdays to the simple act of sleeping.

 - Peter Watts' "The Things" is a chilling take on The Thing (1982) from creature's POV.
 From the perspective of a millennia-old empathic shape-shifting intergalactic ambassador who can spread its consciousness across separated parts, we Earthlings aren't just primitive but barely sapient tumors that walk.

 "I will work behind the scenes.
 I will save them from the inside, or their unimaginable loneliness will never end.
 These poor savage things will never embrace salvation.
 I will have to rape it into them."

-- The basic premise of the CGI movie Planet 51, where a space-suited human accidentally terrorizes an extraterrestrial suburb (as well as an extraterrestrial "doggy").
+- Planet 51: The basic premise has a space-suited human accidentally terrorize an extraterrestrial suburb (as well as an extraterrestrial "doggy").

 - Avatar did this subtly by holding the camera at Na'vi height whenever the two species interact to make humans look a bit out of place.

 - Coneheads has a few moments like this, by virtue of Beldar and Prymaat being the protagonists.
 In particular, one scene has Prymaat reading through The Bible only to burst out laughing.

 - K-PAX: prot (if he really is an alien) is on Earth as a tourist since he finds it a uniquely fascinating place.
 Some of his observations are very thought-provoking.